carlosmaniero/jigjs/jigcss/README.md

 ## css into static properties

-By adding css styles into static properties you ear some optimization as the style will be processed once.
+As Jig.css is a runtime library you can earn some optimization by adding your css classes into static properties.

 ## The & wildcard